threefoldfoundation/www_threefold_io/content/deploy/index.md

 **<span class="blue">ANYTHING LINUX CAN RUN ON THE GRID</span>**

-<p class="text-base mt-2">Anything that runs on Linux can run on ThreeFold's innovative operating system, guaranteeing compatibility and flexibility.</p>
+<p class="text-base mt-1 leading-snug">Anything that runs on Linux can run on ThreeFold's innovative operating system, guaranteeing compatibility and flexibility.</p>

 </div>